 When to contact us about a badger cub

 If you see a badger cub alone, contact us if:

 - It's in immediate danger (such as by a road)

 - It's sick or injured

 - There are obvious signs that the sett has been damaged

 Keep at a safe distance and contact us, making a note of exactly where you found the cub.

 Badgers in captivity

 Badger cubs should only be taken into captivity as a last resort.
-Average stay in a wildlife centre is 6 months, which is a long time in a young badger's life.
-Cubs taken into captivity must be handled as little as possible and it's important to note the exact location where they were found in case they can be returned.
+Their average stay in a wildlife centre is six months, which is a long time in a young badger's life.
+Cubs taken into captivity must be handled as little as possible, and it's important to note the exact location where they were found in case they can be returned.

 Please don't try to rear a cub yourself - they need expert care and facilities to survive.